 I am a historical archaeologist who studies consumer culture in the last half-millennium.
 This includes research on the intersection of material consumption and the color line; the emergence of consumer society in northern Europe; and the relationship between popular culture and materiality in the contemporary world.
 I am Chair of the Department of Anthropology at Indiana University-Purdue University, Indianapolis (IUPUI); Docent in Historical Archaeology at the University of Oulu (Finland); Past-President of the Society for Historical Archaeology (2012-2013); and a former Fulbright Scholar in Fall 2012 at the University of Oulu.
 I’m the author of Race and Affluence: An Archaeology of African America and Consumer Culture and The Archaeology of Consumer Culture (see my academia.edu page for a selection of papers).
 I’m also a professional cycling geek; a Doctor Who nerd; and I wear a lot of paisley.

-All of the opinions on the blog are mine alone and not the sentiments of the Society for Historical Archaeology, IUPUI, or the University of Oulu.
+All of the opinions on the blog are mine alone and not the sentiments of IUPUI or the University of Oulu.